SergeantWiley/ChessNet/README.md

     # Print loss after each epoch
     print(f'Epoch [{epoch+1}/{num_epochs}], Loss: {loss.item():.4f}')
 ```
 Our loop will use the epochs we declared above and place everything on the device of our choice.
-This is optional and can be removed but it recommended as this is what allows the GPU to be used if there is one.
+This is optional and can be removed but its recommended as this is what allows the GPU to be used if there is one.

-Remeber our dataset was to our train_loader so know during every iteration of training, its extracted back out.
 We then get what the model is curerntly trained on then we calculate the loss

 ```python
 # inside the for loop